 1- Analyze Existing Apps

-Find out apps that currently solve the problem for which you want to build an app for, and insert those existing apps into following tools.
+Find out apps that currently solve the problem for which you want to build an app, and insert those existing apps into the following tools.

 - CrunchBase: Once you find apps earning good ranking and download, it’s also a good idea to check whether it raised any fundings or not.
 If they have raised some funds, it means that Investors believe the app idea is good.

 Once you have an app idea, think of 5 different keywords that may describe your app and search for their volumes in any of the following keyword tools.

 - AppAnnie – Once you make a list of 5 different keywords related to your mobile app idea, plug them into AppAnnie.
 This ASO tool will return the search popularity or search volume of those keywords.
 A higher search volume (around 30-40+) means those keywords are popular among users, meaning your idea is valid.